-The impact of these measures is far from inconvenience since it actively obstructs the ability of NPOs to operate.
+The impact of these measures is far from mere inconvenience since it actively obstructs the ability of NPOs to operate.
 Routine transactions, such as updating signatories, can take months due to compliance hurdles or additional requirements.
 Some banks have repeatedly required the submission of the same compliance documents, forcing NPOs into an unending bureaucratic loop that drains time, resources, and personnel capacity.
 In several documented cases, NPOs have even been denied banking services outright without explanation.

-For instance, PDG, an NGO that has played a critical role in poverty alleviation in Negros, found its 20-year relationship with its bank in Kabankalan City coming to an abrupt end after its staff members received subpoenas over alleged violations of the TFPSA.
+For instance, PDG, an NGO that has played a critical role in poverty alleviation in Negros, found its 20year relationship with its bank in Kabankalan City coming to an abrupt end after its staff members received subpoenas over alleged violations of the TFPSA.
 The bank sent a letter stating that PDG's three bank accounts had been closed, citing a provision of its "Closure of Accounts" policy.
 As the closure coincided with the filing of the criminal complaint, the lack of any prior warnings, or irregularities in PDG's financial transactions strongly suggests that it was a targeted or politically charged move and not a routine banking decision.

-Box 8.
-Case Study: A labor rights organization facing bank de-risking informed them that new AMLC compliance rules required them to submit additional documents, including proof of fund utilization, a business permit, a general information sheet (GIS), audited financial statements (AFS), and an SEC online portal form-requirements never previously imposed.
+Box 7.
+Case Study: A labor rights organization facing bank de-risking

+A labor rights organization that has operated since the 1980s, providing education, legal assistance, and advocacy for workers, has encountered sudden and shifting banking requirements.
+In October 2023, during a routine transaction, bank staff informed them that new AMLC compliance rules required them to submit additional documents, including proof of fund utilization, a business permit, a general information sheet (GIS), audited financial statements (AFS), and an SEC online portal form-requirements that have never previously imposed.